Yleisnero/tuw-masters-stuff/Advanced Software Engineering/ase_test-questions.md

 - It is not about who does something, it is about how it is done.
 - It is about considering operations from the beginning.
 - It is about knowing how the other side works.
-- It is about faciliating communication.
+- It is about facilitating communication.

 ### What is meant by technical debts?
 Name three examples of technical debts and their possible causes!
 Technical debts are created when a developer opts for a faster solution instead of a more sustainable, readable, maintainable one.
 Examples:
 - no documentation of the architecture.
 Possible cause: the customer didn't want to pay for it, so no documentation has been created
-- bad modularisation or architecture.
+- bad modularization or architecture.
 Possible cause: the development team didn't have enough skills or experience when they created the software
 - a lot of TODOs in the code base.
 Possible cause: the developers were under time pressure and decided to implement a "quick & dirty" solution and refactor it later

 ### What are the differences between localization and internationalization?
 Explain typical focus points!